Arjunbadola/arjunbadola.github.io/_posts/2021-09-22-Misinterpretation of Warren Buffett.md

 ![laopala](/assets/laopala.png)

-If you see the stock hasn’t moved anywhere since 2015 rather, has gone down in between.
+If you see the stock hasn’t moved anywhere since 2015, rather has gone down in between.

 The reason being the growth from the business went away.
 From being a business with 20-30% growth it went to below 10% growth and even witnessed degrowth sometimes.